 It goes without saying that shorter programs such as summer study abroad generally cost less than semester or year-long programs.
 On top of that, there are different formats available that incur varying costs.
 The types of study abroad programs offered by universities generally include:

-- Affiliate Programs – tuition is paid to the university-approved affiliate program.
-Affiliate study abroad companies include the big names like CIS and API.
+- Affiliate programs with third-party providers – tuition is paid to the university-approved affiliate program.
+Affiliate study abroad companies feature big names like CIS and API.
 These programs usually include housing, meals, insurance, and support but tend to be pricier.

 Location can also affect overall cost.
 For example, countries like Iceland, Norway, and Sweden and cities like London and Paris will have much higher price tags for housing, meals, and transportation.
 If you're flexible about destination, explore expected costs for living in some of the most popular study abroad countries.